 Cons: Heat pumps do involve some disruption to your house, eg pipework, and some systems will need bigger radiators.
 You'll need to be happy with a heat pump outside your house making some noise, although it’s only about as loud as a fridge, and will be working hardest in winter when you are less likely to be outside.

-New on the scene are heat batteries, which can store the heat produced by your heat pump for later use.
-The heat can then be used to provide instant hot water for showers and baths, as well as heat your radiators.
-This approach means you can use your heat pump when the price or carbon intensity of electricity is low - often during the middle of the night - and use heat when you most need it (e.g. first thing in the morning or the evening).
-They also do away with the need for a hot water tank.
+New on the scene are heat batteries, which can store the heat produced by your heat pump for later use, or they can be warmed-up by electricity.
+The stored heat can then be used to provide instant hot water for showers and baths, as well as heat your radiators.
+Both approaches enable you to keep bills lower by using electricity overnight when the price and carbon intensity of electricity is low.
+The upfront cost and running cost of the electric heat battery will be much higher, but you won’t need to buy a heat pump.

-Pros: Heat batteries are compact, much better at storing heat than a hot water tank and therefore more efficient, and they enable you to use low cost electricity.
+Pros: Heat batteries are much better at storing heat than a hot water tank and therefore more efficient, and they enable you to use low-cost electricity.

-Cons: The upfront cost of installation is likely to be higher than fitting a hot water tank, but they will reduce running costs by 30-40% by using off-peak low-cost electricity and reducing heat losses, so will save money over time.
+Cons: The upfront cost of installation will be higher than fitting a hot water tank, but they will reduce running costs by 30-40% by using off-peak low-cost electricity and reducing heat losses, so will save money over time.

-Pros: Cheaper than heat pumps to fit.
-Easy to install.
-In a few years' time they will reduce your carbon footprint.
-Their gradual release of heat makes them ideal if you're at home some or all the day.
+Pros: Easy to install and will reduce your carbon footprint.
+Their gradual release of heat makes them ideal if you're at home most of the day.